NikitaSmirnov22/URL_PROJECT/README.md

 **title:** the title of the web page (if available) **domain_name:** the domain name of the web page

-When the web application is run, it listens for incoming HTTP requests on the default Flask port 8000.
+When the web application is run, it listens for incoming HTTP requests on the default Flask **port 8000**.